-Generally, in February of each year, certain senior executives of the Company, including the Chief Executive Officer, prepare recommendations for annual cash incentives and long-term equity awards to be made to Company employees, other than the Chief Executive Officer, based on the performance of the employees and the Company during the past year.
-Beginning in 2013, the Compensation Committee will consider granting stock option awards and/or stock awards in November rather than February, to more fully reflect the Company's financial and stock price performances during that year.
-The recommendations made by the Chief Executive Officer and other senior executives to the Compensation Committee, which include detailed memoranda and tally sheets, take into consideration historical compensation, including base salaries, annual incentive compensation and long-term equity awards, performance of the Company as a whole, performance of the individual business unit for which the employee is responsible and performance of the individual employee.
-The Compensation Committee then meets to determine the long-term equity awards for each executive and to review and consider the recommendations prepared by the Company's senior executives in order to determine the recommendations that the Compensation Committee will make to the non-employee members of the Board of Directors with respect to the amount of annual cash incentives for each executive.
+Generally, in February of each year, certain senior executives of the Company, including the Chief Executive Officer, prepare recommendations for annual cash incentives to be made to Company employees, other than the Chief Executive Officer, based on the performance of the Company and its subsidiaries during the past year.
+Beginning in 2013, the Compensation Committee granted stock option awards in November, to more fully reflect the Company's financial and stock price performances during that year.
+The recommendations made by the Chief Executive Officer and other senior executives to the Compensation Committee, which include detailed memoranda and tally sheets, take into consideration historical compensation, including base salaries, annual incentive compensation and long-term equity awards, performance of the Company as a whole, and performance of the individual business unit for which the employee is responsible.
+The Compensation Committee then meets to determine the long-term equity awards for each executive and to review and consider the recommendations prepared by the Company's senior executives in order to determine the recommendations that the Compensation Committee will make to the non-employee members of the Board of Directors with respect to the amount of incentives for each executive.
 The Compensation Committee makes compensation recommendations to the non-employee members of the Board of Directors regarding the compensation of the Chief Executive Officer without the input of any Company employees.
 The Compensation Committee can modify any recommendations of the Company's senior executives.

-Base salaries of executives are reviewed generally by the Compensation Committee every 14 months, as this results in reduced compensation expense as compared with 12-month review cycles, and approved by the non-employee members of the Board of Directors.
+Base salaries of executives are periodically reviewed by the Compensation Committee and approved by the non-employee members of the Board of Directors.
 As a component of the review and approval process, the Compensation Committee and the non-employee members of the Board consider the recommendations of the Chief Executive Officer and certain senior executives of the Company as to the base salaries of Company executives, other than the Chief Executive Officer.
 The Chief Executive Officer's base salary is reviewed and determined without the input of Company employees.
-In determining recommended base salaries for the Company's executives, as more fully discussed under "Base Salaries" below, the Compensation Committee also considers each executive's then-current base salary and the individual performance of each executive during the then-past 14-month period.
+In determining recommended base salaries for the Company's executives, as more fully discussed under "Base Salaries" below, the Compensation Committee also considers each executive's then-current base salary and the individual performance of each executive.

-The Compensation Committee directly grants compensation, such as cash, stock options and stock awards, under the Stock Incentive Plans and the LTIP.
+The Compensation Committee directly grants compensation under the Stock Incentive Plans.